Siddharth-Pagidi/Fallout-Four-Theme-For-Powershell/README.md

 # Fallout Four Theme For Powershell
 This repository will show you how to get the Fallout 4 terminal theme on your Windows Powershell.
 I give half credit to Lukasedv for the base code.
+Please read the other files when the step comes because you will get stuck otherwise.

 ## Download Windows Terminal
 To download Windows Terminal, go to this link: https://github.com/microsoft/terminal.